 Introduction

-Atrial fibrillation (AF), the most commonly-occurring sustained arrhythmia worldwide, is associated with an increased risk of thromboembolic stroke and all-cause mortality.
+Atrial fibrillation (AF), the most commonly occurring sustained arrhythmia worldwide, is associated with an increased risk of thromboembolic stroke and all-cause mortality.
 In the general population with AF at increased risk for thromboembolic complications, oral anticoagulant therapy (OAT) for stroke thromboprophylaxis is universally recommended in clinical guidelines (1-5).

-Chronic kidney disease (CKD), affecting up to 15% of adults worldwide, is associated with increased cardiovascular disease (CVD) risk and age-standardised all-cause mortality, independent of other known risk factors (6,7) .
+Chronic kidney disease (CKD), affecting up to 15% of adults worldwide, is associated with increased cardiovascular disease (CVD) risk and age-standardised all-cause mortality, independent of other known risk factors (6,7) (Figure 1).
 It is not necessarily the case that therapeutic interventions, whose efficacy and safety profiles are well-understood in the non-CKD setting, can be utilised in CKD patients with a similar risk-to-benefit ratio.
-Indeed, there are situations where it has been shown to be incorrect to extrapolate from non-CKD to CKD cohorts e.g. statins do not reduce mortality in patients with CKD (8).
-To date, the few large observational studies that have specifically studied the outcomes of OAT in patients with coexisting CKD and AF have yielded conflicting results (9-12)(13-18)(Table 1) (9-12)(12)(16).
-Most recently, we reported that whilst anticoagulation was associated with lower all-cause mortality, an increased rate of both hemorrhagic events and ischemic stroke was observed (12).
+Indeed, there are situations where it has been shown to be incorrect to extrapolate from non-CKD to CKD cohorts e.g. statins do not reduce mortality in patients with stage 5 CKD (8).
+To date, the few large observational studies that have specifically studied the outcomes of OAT in patients with coexisting CKD and AF have yielded conflicting results, in both non-dialysis (9-12) and end-stage renal disease (ESRD) cohorts (13-18).
+Interestingly, some series have reported a paradoxical increase in ischemic stroke in non-ESRD (12) and hemodialysis patients with AF treated with OAT (16).
 This highlights the compelling need for adequately powered RCTs to provide clarity on this issue.

 It is the purpose of this review to address the evidential gap of whether, when, and how to attempt OAT in patients with concomitant AF and CKD to safely reduce the risk of subsequent stroke.